 - Systematic enzyme therapy, where enzymes that are found naturally in your body, are used to help break down scar tissue, clear out the blockage, relieve inflammation and cleanse the passage.

 Prevention is always better than cure.
 Here are a few preventive measures that you could take:

 - Practice some meditation.
 This can help lower your stress levels.

 - Sign up for yoga classes, or do it at home.
 A few poses that can help boost the health of your reproductive organs are the butterfly pose and bridge pose.

 - Avoid excessive consumption of junk foods.
-Include foods like fresh fruits, green leafy vegetables and coconut oils.
-These are rich in antioxidants.
-Citrus foods, eggs, mangoes, zucchini and spinach are rich in carotenoids, which help your enzymes and circulation as well.
+Include foods like fresh fruits, green leafy vegetables and coconut oils; these are rich in antioxidants.
+Citrus foods, eggs, mangoes, zucchini and spinach, are rich in carotenoids, which help your enzymes and circulation as well.

 - Increase your intake of Vitamin C – it helps ease out inflammation.

 As mentioned before, getting pregnant with blocked fallopian tubes is hard, but not impossible, especially if this condition gets treated early.
 Review your condition with your doctor, and see what works best for you.
-Living a healthy life, complete with a good diet and regular exercise regime can prove to be helpful as well.
+Living a healthy life, complete with a good diet and a regular exercise regime can prove to be helpful as well.